 I`ve heard that some people are predicting the convergence of Television and Telecoms but surely this is ridiculous.
 I accept that the telephone cable is actually contributing to the chaps television (by preventing the install tipping over even more....) but does that really count as the merging of the two industries in quite the manner anticipated ?

 This install really is an “Argos Special” isn`t it ?
 Note the mounting hardware.
-We do actually sell these (though to be fair ours are probably better quality than this one...) but would only recommend for a loft mounted antenna, and the above picture vividly illustrates why.
+We do actually sell these (though to be fair ours are probably better quality than this one...) but we would only recommend them for a loft mounted antenna, and the above picture vividly illustrates why.

-The chap could also have invested in some wall clips and if he was feeling really flush maybe even some decent insulation tape to secure the cable to the pole, but the absolute crowning magnificence of this install is the fact the “element bays” haven`t even been folded into their upright positions !
+The chap could also have invested in some wall clips for the cable, and if he was feeling really flush maybe even some decent insulation tape to secure the cable to the pole, but the absolute crowning magnificence of this install is the fact the “element bays” haven`t even been folded into their upright positions !
 That said, this type of aerial is one of the many ”Bacofoil” type X Beams and maybe the bloke who put it up realised that when he accidentally breathed on an element, and it bent.
 Thus he thought (quite rightly) that keeping the thing folded up would keep its wind loading to a minimum, though that would only apply before it rotated to diagonal polarity.......